2026

 -

-Demystifying Mushroom Identification and Foraging
+Demystifying Mushroom Identification and Foraging with Rebecca Chandler

 Learn about some of the most useful and delicious mushrooms Nebraska has to offer in this hands-on, beginner-friendly class.
 We’ll demystify the process of identifying mushrooms using field guides, sharpening observation skills, and engaging with community science tools.
 Participants will walk away feeling more confident in recognizing key species, understanding ethical foraging practices, and learning about the many uses our fungal friends have to offer!